drivechain-project/drivechain.info/faq/index.md

 First, the sidechain challenge is to create a SPV-proof for side-to-main transfers.
 In other words, we must define conditions under which main-to-side payments can be re-unlocked on the mainchain.

-Their suggestion involves two things: [1] add a second Merkle tree (to both chains) such that each block commits to all earlier blocks, and [2] to actually insert a big chunk of stuff into the bitcoin txn withdrawaing the funds.
+Their suggestion involves two things: [1] add a second Merkle tree (to both chains) such that each block commits to all earlier blocks, and [2] to actually insert a big chunk of stuff into the bitcoin txn withdrawing the funds.
 This "big chunk of stuff" is the txn that was included in the sidechain, along with the sidechain's block header, as well as many of the sidechain's headers.
 In this way, they literally "SPV prove" the spend.
 I say "literally" because this idea strongly resembles the way an actual SPV wallet works: it downloads many headers, and checks these headers for valid work, and finally checks the given txn to see if it was included.

 They then use some statistical logic to greatly reduce the number of headers needed, in general.
 This is a very cool trick, but since each header is ~80 bytes (or ~160 if merged mined), and since each must be selected somehow, the proof size ends up "in the tens of kilobytes range".
 The midpoint of this phrase, 50 KB, is about 100 times the size of the the average Bitcoin txn, which (everything included) is about 0.5 Kb.
 So their proof requires a txn to be much larger.